Girl: "Coming of age" customs

-Some coming-of-age ceremonies are religious rituals to recognize a girl's maturity with respect to her understanding of religious beliefs, and to recognize her changing role in her religious community.
+Some coming-of-age ceremonies are religious rituals to recognize a girl's maturity with respect to her understanding of religious beliefs, and her changing role in her religious community.
 Confirmation is a ceremony common to many Christian denominations for both boys and girls, usually taking place when the child is in their teen years.
-In Roman Catholic communities, Confirmation ceremonies are considered one of seven sacraments that a Catholic may receive during their life.
-In many countries, it is traditional for Catholics children to undergo another sacrament, First Communion, at the age of 7 years old.
-The sacrament is usually performed in a church once a year, with children who are of age receive a blessing from a Bishop in a special ceremony.
+In Roman Catholic communities, Confirmation is considered one of seven sacraments that a Catholic may receive.
+In many countries, it is traditional for Catholics children to receive another sacrament, First Communion, at the age of seven.
+The sacrament is usually performed in a church once a year, with children who are of age receive a blessing from a bishop in a special ceremony.
 It is traditional in many countries for Catholic girls to wear white dresses and possibly a small veil or wreath of flowers in their hair to their First Communion.
 The white dress symbolizes spiritual purity.

-A traditional coming-of-age ritual for daughters of college age (17 to 21 years old) from high society and well-connected upper-class and White Anglo-Saxon Protestant (WASP) families in North America and Europe has historically been their debut at a debutante ball, such as the International Debutante Ball in New York City.
+A traditional coming-of-age ritual for daughters of college age (17 to 21 years old) from high society and well-connected upper-class and White Anglo-Saxon Protestant (WASP) families in North America and Europe has historically been their debut, known as "coming out," at a debutante ball, such as the International Debutante Ball in New York City.
 Traditionally, debutantes wear couture white gowns and gloves symbolising purity and wealth.

 Across Latin America, the fiesta de quince años is a celebration of a girl's fifteenth birthday.
 The girl celebrating the birthday is called a Quinceañera.
-This birthday is celebrated differently from any other birthday, as it marks the transition from childhood to young womanhood.
+This birthday is celebrated differently from any other birthday, as it marks the transition from childhood to womanhood.

+While completely secular in nature, a girl’s first bra is sometimes seen as an important next step in her life.
+Unlike many more traditional coming of age customs, the event has no set date in a girl’s life and can occur when she is a teenager and in other times can occur when she is a preteen.